MasterChenb0x/IsGdScraper/README.md

 ### CHANGELOG

+#### 2019-03-11
+Revisiting code base.
+Link generation was redone to give choice to the way links are generated ( all caps, all lower case, numbers only, etc).New link generation is still a work in progress.
+Uploading current code to repository for saved work.

 #### 2017-02-13
 Removing proxy_scraper.php since URLs are resolved with HTTPS.
 Using proxy_scraper.php was cuasing false negatives in the URL resolution.
 Code refactored by Kelso